khanhpdt/khanhpdt.github.io/_posts/data-structures/2016-03-25-linked-lists.md

 ## Overview

-A linked list is a data structure in which each item links to some other items in the list.
+A linked list is a data structure in which each item is linked to other items in the list.

 Linked lists do not support random access.
-To get an item in the list, one has to traverse the list until reaching the item holding a link to the target item.
-This is the main disadvantage of linked lists.
+To get an item in the list, one has to sequentially traverse the list until reaching the item.
+This sequential access is also the main disadvantage of using linked lists.

 <!--break-->